telmmov1/magneto-python-aria/README.md

 # Features supported:
 - Mirroring direct download links to google drive
-- Download progress
+- Download progress (might not work on youtube-dl)
-- Upload progress
+- Upload progress (might not work on youtube-dl)
 - Download/upload speeds and ETAs
 - Docker support
 - Uploading To Team Drives.